aileenmwong/date-a-dog/README.md

 I want the game to resize in mobile.
 I would also like to add sound effects and music to the game.
 I want to figure out how to trigger a CSS animation based on a click as well.
 Right now the different animations change appearance based on toggling visbility.

 ### Issues to solve ###
-Since I wrote my code in Vanilla Javascript, I later refactored it to Jquery when it was complete.
+Since I wrote my code in Vanilla Javascript, I later refactored it to jQuery when it was complete.
 For some reason, my code was not able to access the jQuery library when it was inside of a loop, but would work outside of the loop.
 I worked with a TA for a long time and he was unable to figure it out as well, so there are still two lines of Vanilla JS in the jQuery file.

 ### Wireframes ###